Could Your Irritable Bowel Be Linked to Your PCOS?

 What is the Root Cause of Irritable Bowel Syndrome (IBS)?

 PCOS and IBS are similar in that IBS is not a single disease with a single cause.
 Rather, it’s a syndrome — a collection of signs and symptoms — that has multiple possible causes.
-If you’ve read my article, What’s Causing Your PCOS and Why You Need to Know, then you’ll know that PCOS can be caused by many factors.
+If you’ve read my article, What’s Contributing to Your PCOS and Why You Need to Know, then you’ll know that PCOS can be caused by many factors.

 Similarly, IBS is very individual.
 Generally, it involves changes to the gut bacteria or structural changes in the GI tract.
 Here are the main causes that I see in patients: